patrislav1/pano-workflow/README.md

 ## Components

-This repository is split into 2 parts:
+This repository is split into two parts:

-1) a script that uses the [Hugin CLI tools](https://wiki.panotools.org/Hugin#Hugin_components) to create a [Hugin](https://hugin.sourceforge.io/) project file
+* A script that uses the [Hugin CLI tools](https://wiki.panotools.org/Hugin#Hugin_components) to create a [Hugin](https://hugin.sourceforge.io/) project file

-2) a [GIMP](https://www.gimp.org/) plugin to automate the pre- and post-processing for patching the zenith and nadir
+* A [GIMP](https://www.gimp.org/) plugin to automate the pre- and post-processing required for patching the zenith and nadir

 ## Requirements